Nebius-Academy/knowledge-base/_posts/2026-06-26-evaluation-2-generative-systems.md

 This approach relies on having **ground truth answers**, and evaluation measures if the new outputs match the ground truth.
 Essentially, it follows the same principles as in traditional predictive system evaluation.

 Reference-based evaluations are conducted **offline**:
-- When you re-run evaluations after making changes, such as editing prompts during experiments.
+- When you re-run evaluations after making changes and before exposing the updates to live users.
+For example, when you edit prompts during experiments.
-- Before pushing updates to production, as part of regression testing.
+- Before pushing updates to production, as part of *regression testing* (which is rerunning those previously-passing tests after every change to ensure nothing old broke).

 You start by preparing a custom evaluation dataset of expected inputs and outputs — for example, a set of questions you expect users to ask and their ideal responses.
 This dataset is often referred to as a **"golden set."** It should be representative of your real use cases.
 The quality of your evaluations will directly depend on how well it reflects the tasks your system must handle.